 - As part of the NIH’s Big Data to Knowledge (BD2K) initiative, UCLA, USC, UC Santa Cruz, and Stanford have been deemed Centers of Excellence for Big Data Computing.
 These centers play a major part in advances in biomedical discovery.

-- On a similar note, the NSF has set up its own Industry/University Cooperative Research Centers (I/UCRC) with UC Berkeley, UC Santa Cruz, and UC San Diego.
+- On a similar note, the National Science Foundation has set up its own Industry/University Cooperative Research Centers (I/UCRC) with UC Berkeley, UC Santa Cruz, and UC San Diego.
 These centers support projects in science, engineering, and technology that have direct relevance to the U.S. economy.

 - A long-term partnership between the state, industry, and UC has resulted in four Governor Gray Davis Institutes for Science and Innovation: QB3 (quantitative biosciences), Calit2 (telecommunications and IT), CNSI (nanosystems), and CITRIS (social and environmental issues).
 Practically every UC school is involved in one way or another.

-And did we mention Caltech’s work with the Center for Data Science and Technology at the Jet Propulsion Laboratory (JPL), UC Riverside’s efforts with NASA’s Minority University Research and Education Project (MUREP), and UC San Diego’s investment in the San Diego Supercomputer Center (SDSC)?
+And did we mention Caltech’s work with JPL’s Center for Data Science and Technology, UC Riverside’s efforts with NASA’s Minority University Research and Education Project (MUREP), and UC San Diego’s investment in the San Diego Supercomputer Center (SDSC)?
 Whichever school you choose, be sure to find out where the research money is going.

 Online Data Science Programs in California

 It makes sense that California, land of Coursera and Udacity, would be among the first states to offer online data science programs.
 Distance learning has had its up and downs—California State University, the UC system, and San Jose State have all experienced hiccups—but there are still plenty of schools who are committed to flexible education.
-In 2016, USC was ranked #1 in U.S. News & World Report’s list of Best Online Graduate Computer IT Programs.
+As of 2018, USC was ranked #1 in U.S. News & World Report’s list of Best Online Graduate Computer IT Programs.

 We cover general things to look for in an online data science program elsewhere, so here we decided to concentrate on what makes programs in California unique.